k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 8. [Step 8: Access Web Studio](#step-8-access-web-studio)

-### Before you proceed, confirm that you have a K2view Nexus Container Registry Account
+### Before you proceed, confirm that you have a K2view Container Registry Account

-You need to obtain credentials to access the K2view Nexus.
+You need to obtain credentials to access the K2view container registry.
 Your K2view account representative can arrange this for you.
 If you do not have access, please contact your K2view representative, who can provide steps to help you through this process.

 ### **Step 1**: Install and Validate Docker and Docker Compose Runtime